Victoria amazonica: Ecology

 Each plant continues to produce flowers for a full growing season, and they have co-evolved a mutualistic relationship with a species of scarab beetle of the genus Cyclocephala as a pollinator.
 All the buds in a single patch will begin to open at the same time and as they do, they give off a fruity smell.
 At this point, the flower petals are white, and the beetles are attracted both to the colour and the smell of the flower.
 At nightfall the flower stops producing the odor, and it closes, trapping the beetles inside its carpellary appendages.
 Here, the stamens are protected by the paracarpels, and for the next day, the flower continues to remain closed.
 The cavity in which the beetle is trapped is composed of a spongy, starchy tissue that provides nourishment for the beetle.
 During this time, anthocyanins start to be released by the plant, which in turn changes the petals from white to a reddish pink colour, a sign that the flower will have been pollinated.
 As the beetle feeds inside the flower, the stamens fall inward, and the anthers, which have already fallen, drop pollen on the stamens.
 During the evening of the second day, the flowers will have opened enough to release the beetle, and as it pushes its way through the stamens, it becomes covered in pollen.
 These insects will then go on to find a newly opened water lily and pollinate with the pollen they are carrying from the previous flower.
 This process was described in detail by Sir Ghillean Prance and Jorge Arius.

+Conservation status

+Victoria amazonica has not yet been formally evaluated for the IUCN Red List, but a 2022 assessment proposed it as Least Concern (LC) due to its wide distribution across the Amazon basin.
+Potential threats include deforestation and climate change impacts on wetland ecosystems, though it is not currently considered endangered.

+Cultivation

+V. amazonica is cultivated in botanical gardens worldwide, requiring warm water temperatures of 29–32°C (85–90°F) for optimal growth; mature plants tolerate slightly cooler conditions (24–27°C or 75–80°F).
+Propagation is primarily by seed, which should be stored submerged in water and scarified to accelerate germination.
+Rhizome division is also possible during the growing season.
+In temperate regions, it is grown as an annual in containers with organically rich loam substrate in still water 1–3 m deep.